Anisha95/Makkajai-Dev-challenge-task---Anisha-Pal/README.md

 ---------------------------------------------------

-Developed on VS Code on Linux Arch Manjaro OS  <br/>
+Developed on Linux Arch Manjaro OS  <br/>

 Steps to run on Linux terminal or any UNIX terminal : <br/>
 a.
 Enter into the makkajai directory <br/>